 One of the most fun things to do in Niagara Falls Canada is to do the Maid of the Mist boat tour.
 Once you get through the line, you get your allotted blue rain jacket and, in my case, board right away.
 Soon the Midst takes off toward the American Falls and you are practically underneath the Niagara Falls waterfall with the mist and birds swirling everywhere.
 It goes from the dock to the American/Bridal Veil Falls, then to the Horseshoe Falls and back.

-Niagara Falls Facts: Canadian Side
+Niagara Falls Facts: Canadian Side Where is Niagara Falls?

 The Canadian side of the Niagara Falls waterfalls is quite run down and is reminiscent of those tourist areas with the wax museums and Guinness of World Record Book places, so you will want to take an exit from there real quick, after you have had time to wander the grounds and see the Niagara Falls waterfall from various angles.